Butscha massacre: Now China is speaking up after all

 First report from April 4, 2022: Munich/Beijing – Sunday evening, 7 p.m. local time: Presenters Bao Xiaofeng and Pan Tao welcome their viewers to the main Chinese news in their television studio in the Chaoyang district of Beijing.
 Xinwen Lianbo is the name of the half-hour program that is broadcast simultaneously by several television stations in China* every evening, making it one of the most-watched TV programs in the world.
 As the theme tune resounds through millions of Chinese homes, the world has known for many hours what happened in Bucha, Ukraine, around 6,500 kilometers west of Beijing*.
 The images of the many bodies found on the streets of the small town, some with their hands tied, have caused worldwide horror*.

-Another message is more important to the Chinese state television CCTV.
-“Secretary-General Xi Jinping* stressed that protecting rivers and lakes is a matter of people’s well-being and the long-term development of the Chinese nation,” said moderator Pan.
-A three and a half minute report follows, in which a few polluted, but above all very clean Chinese waters can be seen, plus Xi Jinping in various archive recordings.
-A water official speaks of the Chinese leader’s “important and revolutionary” policies.

-The “Ukraine conflict*”, as the war in China is trivially called, is only on the program a few minutes before the end of the program.
+The “Ukraine conflict*”, as the war in China is called, is only on the program a few minutes before the end of the show.
 The Russian troops have withdrawn from Bucha, one learns there.
 The massacre they left behind is not mentioned.

 China: No word on the massacre in Bucha